glpaparelli/competitive-programming/notes/cp-notes.md

 ```
 ## 12.2 - Segment Tree
 **A Segment Tree is a data structure that stores information about array intervals as a tree.**
-This allows answering range queries over an array efficiently, while still being flexible enough to **allow quick modification of the array**.
+This allows answering **range queries** over an array efficiently, while still being flexible enough to **allow quick modification of the array**.

+The key point here is **range queries**, not only range sums!
 We can **find the sum of consecutive array elements**`A[l..r]` or **find the minimum element in a segment** in $O(\log(n))$ time.
 Between answering such queries **we can modifying the elements by replacing one element of the array, or even changing the elements of a whole subsegment** (e.g., assigning all elements `a[l..r]` to any value, or adding a value to all element in the subsegment)